 It’s revision hell at Punggol Eastdale.
-My son, Avi is sitting for his PSLE this year – papers kick off in the end of this month and there’s barely any time left.
+My son, Avi is sitting for his PSLE this year – papers are kicking off soon and there’s barely any time left.
 From counting down the months, we are down to counting down the weeks… and very soon, days.

 He seems to be pretty calm, to my surprise (and at most times, horror).
 I try to tell myself that’s because he’s confident but at the back of my mind I know it’s only because he’s a carefree soul.
 It’s not that he isn’t hardworking or smart – he’s just not as in-tune into his studies as his elder brother (who sat for his PSLE last year).

 ‘Don’t compare, don’t do that!’
 I keep telling myself.
 Both my boys are built differently.
 Both with their own strengths and flaws, but both very very good boys.